baltpeter/benjamin-altpeter.de/site/content/privacy.md

 static = true
 +++

-This privacy policy was last changed on May 24, 2018.
+This privacy policy was last changed on June 14, 2018.
+All changes to it are public, you can review them over at <a href="https://github.com/baltpeter/benjamin-altpeter.de/commits/master/site/content/privacy.md">GitHub</a>.

 ## General remarks